The Gospel According to Ezekiel, Chapter 22

 The Bloody City and Its Abominations

 Then the word of the Lord came to me saying, “Son of man, will you judge, will you judge the bloody city?
 Then cause her to know all her abominations.
-You shall say, ‘Thus says the Lord God, “A city shedding blood in her midst so that her time will come, and that makes idols contrary to her interest, for defilement.”’”
-(Ezekiel 22:1-4a)
+You shall say, ‘Thus says the Lord God, “A city shedding blood in her midst, so that her time will come and that makes idols contrary to her interests for defilement.”’”
+(Ezekiel 22:1-3)

-God commands Ezekiel to judge this city, revealing its abominations.
-Idolatry here involves imagining defiling thoughts, reducing all sins to sinful imaginations defiling the people.
-Ezekiel prophesies judgment on these abominations.
+God commands judgment on this city to reveal its abominations.
+Idolatry here involves imagining defiling thoughts, reducing all sins to one principle: thinking about sin and defiling oneself.

-“Then I said, ‘They are defiled; they are all bronze and tin, iron and lead in the furnace—they are the dross of silver.’
-Therefore, thus says the Lord God, ‘Because all of you have become dross, therefore, behold, I am going to gather you into the midst of Jerusalem.
+Behold, then I smite My hand at your dishonest gain which you have acquired and at the bloodshed which is among you.
+Can your heart endure, or can your hands be strong, in the days that I will deal with you?
+I, the Lord, have spoken and will act...
+Son of man, the house of Israel has become dross to Me; all of them are bronze and tin and iron and lead in the furnace, they are the dross of silver.
+Therefore, thus says the Lord God, “Because all of you have become dross, therefore, behold, I am going to gather you into the midst of Jerusalem.
 As they gather silver and bronze and iron and lead and tin into the furnace to blow fire on it in order to melt it, so I will gather you in My anger and in My wrath and I will lay you there and melt you.
-I will gather you and blow on you in the fire of My wrath.
-Thus you will be melted in the midst of it; as silver is melted in the furnace, so you will be melted in the midst of it; and you will know that I, the Lord, have poured out My wrath on you.’”
-(Ezekiel 22:18-22)
+I will gather you and blow on you with the fire of My wrath, and you will be melted in the midst of it.
+As silver is melted in the furnace, so you will be melted in the midst of it; and you will know that I, the Lord, have poured out My wrath on you.”
+(Ezekiel 22:13-22)

 Lives without God are inevitably worthless.